 - Medical detox is the safest way to withdraw from benzodiazepine use

-If you struggle with benzodiazepine misuse, reach out to The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help.
+If you struggle with benzodiazepine misuse, reach out to The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help.
 You deserve a healthier future, call today.

 American Psychiatric Association.
 “Study finds increasing use, and misuse, of benzodiazepines.”
 December 17, 2018.
 Accessed July 12, 2019.